Share this article

 Conversion Rates

 These represent the percentage of sales opportunities that make it from one step of the sales process to the next.
-You should track between 3 and 5 -- The Baseline Selling methodology, for example, has 3.
-Even though conversion rates are result indicators, you can use the numbers afterwards to determine the amount of sales activities required to achieve your goals.
+You should track between 3 and 5 — The Baseline Selling methodology,

 Baseline Selling